Close

 E: Is it evolving; changing in size, shape or color?

 Keep in mind not all of the above have to be true for a mole to be cancerous.
-If a mole is of concern to you, see your dermatologist.
+If a mole is of concern to you, see a dermatologist.

 The most common form of melanoma for those with darker skin is aerial lentiginous melanoma.
 This type of skin cancer typically appears on parts of the body that aren’t normally exposed to the sun.
 Learn to do a thorough exam by practicing the following: